trishume/trishume.github.com/_includes/projects.md

 This is a list of the things I have worked on and am currently working on.
 It is in kind of chronological order.
 I will try and write down all the things I have worked on.
 Unfortunately I don't remember many of the things I worked on in years gone by.

+## 2016
+- Wrote a simple bond trading and arbitrage bot in a day with a team for [a competition](http://eth1-waterloo.janestreet.com/), in [D](http://dlang.org), a language which my team members didn't know and I had very little practice in.
+- Scraped and generated [a Dash docset](https://github.com/trishume/d-vibed-docset) for [Vibe.d](http://vibed.org/).
+- Rewrote [Rate With Science](http://ratewith.science) in the [D](http://dlang.org) language.
+See the [Github release](https://github.com/trishume/ratewithscience/releases/tag/v3.0).
+- Prototyped a pointing method fusing eye tracking and head pose tracking in order to compete with both the speed and accuracy of a standard mouse while not requiring a user's hands.
+Done as part of a research term in the [UWaterloo HCI lab](http://hci.cs.uwaterloo.ca/).

 ## 2015
 - Started developing a [prototype editor control scheme](https://github.com/trishume/SublimeTect) based around palm keys on fancy keyboards.
 - Deployed [Rate With Science](http://ratewith.science) deterministically [using NixOS](https://github.com/trishume/nixfiles/blob/master/rate-with-science.nix) to a VPS using a Nix-based Heroku-like workflow.